radooy/activityFinder/README.md

 **Activity-finder** is a **SPA** (Single-page application) project dedicated to help people who are new in town and/or don't have friends who like to sport.
 The main goal of the application is to make the life of those who want to stay active easier.
 The project's Back-end is an ExpressJS based **Rest API** server with MongoDB Atlas.
-The Front-end is a **React** client-side rendered, based on [Create-react-app](https://reactjs.org/docs/create-a-new-react-app.html) template, application with redux toolkit as a state management tool.
+The Front-end is a **React** client-side rendered, based on [Create-react-app](https://reactjs.org/docs/create-a-new-react-app.html) template, application with [@reduxjs/toolkit](https://redux-toolkit.js.org/) as a state management tool.

 ## Technologies used
 ### Rest API